 Portfolio Reviews - Remote Review Tuesday, August 29, 2023

-Those wishing a portfolio review on Monday, August 29 for possible exemption from ARS163 Drawing I should contact Rebecca Davis, email@example.com to make a 10 minute appointment.
-Please express your preference for the morning (9:30-10:30 a.m.
+Those interested in the August 29 portfolio review for possible exemption from ARS163 Drawing I should contact Eva Weber, email@example.com to make a 10 minute appointment.
+Please express your preference for a morning (9:30-10:30 a.m.
 EDT) or afternoon (4-5 p.m.
-EDT) time.
+EDT) time slot.
 Students should prepare a diverse sampling of 12-15 pieces.
 Directions for uploading images via Google form will be sent along with a confirmed time and a Zoom link.
-We will make an informed evaluation however this should be seen as primarily an advising session.
-Students should note that very few exceptions from Drawing I are given.
+We will make an informed evaluation; however this should be seen as primarily a friendly advising session.
+Very few exceptions from Drawing I are given, and we recommend students with all levels of experience take the course.

-Students with AP or IB credit in biology should discuss their options, including the possibility of opting out of BIO 130 or 132 with Professor Virginia Hayssen at firstname.lastname@example.org, or Professor Robert Dorit at email@example.com
+Students with AP or IB credit in biology should discuss their options, including the possibility of opting out of BIO 130 or 132 with Professor Virginia Hayssen at firstname.lastname@example.org, or Professor Michael Barresi at email@example.com

 For returning students who have already declared a biology major, please consult with your biology adviser.

 All students planning to take Chemistry should complete the online placement exam.
 For students who scored a 4 or 5 on the AP Chemistry exam, or who have a similarly strong preparation in chemistry (IB experience, etc.), we recommend taking CHM 118/118L in the Fall.
 Students with strong preparation also have the option of placing directly into CHM 222 in the Spring but should consult a member of the department before choosing this path.

-The online placement exam for Chinese has three parts, which can be completed at different times: a multiple-choice exam, a short essay, and a brief virtual oral interview.
+The Chinese placement exam has three parts:a multiple-choice exam, a short essay, and a brief virtual oral interview held during orientation.